danmacklin/erlang_cep/README.md

 * Simple API.
 * CEP rules programmed in javascript or pure erlang.
 * Supports many data feeds.
 Each feed can have none or many time or size based windows.
 * Rules are split into two steps.
-Row Functions filter and match data as it is applied to a window.
-Only data that passes the filter make it into the window.
+Row Functions filter and match data on entry to a window.
+Data is only added to a window if it passes the Row Function.
 Reduce Functions are used to aggregate data once a CEP rule fires.
 * Standard, MatchRecognize and Every CEP rules.
 * Configurable pattern recognition.
 * Searchable windows using a list based query API.